NemoContra/az-testing-workshop/labs/01_contract_display.md

 This repository contains two application inside the `apps directory`.
 An Angular app (az-testing-workshop) and a a Nest.js app which acts as a mock-backend.
 For this workshop we wil focus on the Angular app only.

-### API endpoint to search for flights (GET request)

-In this part of the lab you will implement your first Controller method to provide flights for the FlightApp frontend.

 1. Check out the branch `start`.

   ```console